eclipse-hono/hono/site/content/deployment/openshift.md

 $ oc create -f <path-to-repo>/hono/application/target/fabric8/hono-app-pv.yml
 ~~~

-When the persistent volume is provisioned, come back to use the default "developer" user.
+When the persistent volume is provisioned, come back to use the default `developer` user.

 ~~~sh
 $ oc login -u developer